fiorix/go-web/README.md

 It has the following packages:

+### autogzip

-- autogzip: An http.Handler that supports on-the-fly gzip encoding, and a client that supports decoding.
+- http.Handler that supports on-the-fly gzip encoding
+- http client that supports automatic gzip decoding

+### httpxtra

-- httpxtra: Servers can listen on unix sockets, essential logging including Apache Common format, and support for X-Real-IP and X-Forwarded-For headers - for servers sitting behind proxies or load balancers.
+- Servers can listen on unix sockets
+- Essential logging (including Apache Common format)
+- Support for X-Real-IP and X-Forwarded-For headers for servers sitting behind proxies or load balancers.

+### remux

-- remux: A very simple request multiplexer that supports regular expressions.
+A very simple request multiplexer that supports regular expressions.

+### sse

-- sse: Server-Sent Events library (for push notifications).
+Server-Sent Events library (for push notifications).

 ## Examples and application templates